thijmenadam0/ITRM/README.md

 ## This github
-This github contains a txt file, Shellscript file and a txt file of https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen.
+This github contains a README file, Shellscript file and a txt file of https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen.
 (Last updated on 15/03/2022)
 The Shellscript in this GitHub finds all the times the word 'de' appears in the Wikipedia page of the Rijksuniversiteit Groningen.
+The data should be in the same repository as the Shellscript.

 ## Text file
-The data we had to use was the Rijksuniversiteit Groningen Wikipedia.
+The data we had to use for this milestone was the Rijksuniversiteit Groningen Wikipedia.
-You can put this into a txt file by selecting it all and pasting it in the txt file (can be done with ctrl + A) I uploaded the Wikipedia RUG txt file as well but you could also grab your own txt file.
+You can put this into a txt file by selecting it all and pasting it in the txt file (can be done with CTRL + A) I uploaded the Wikipedia RUG txt file as well but you could also grab your own txt file.